Edgeworth Accountant: An Analytical Approach to Differential Privacy Composition

 In general, the composition of multiple subsampled mechanisms satisfies $f$-DP for $f = \min\{\otimes_{i = 1}^m f_{i, p_i}, \otimes_{i = 1}^m f_{i, p_i}^{-1}\}^{**}$.
-This general form makes the direct computation of PLLRs through composite hypotheses infeasible, as it is difficult to write $f$ as a trade-off function for the explicit pair of hypotheses $H_0$ and $H_1.$ Therefore, instead of using a single sequence of PLLRs directly corresponding to $f$, we use a family of PLLR sequences.
-In general, suppose we have a mechanism characterized by an $f$-DP guarantee, where $f = \left(\inf_{\alpha\in \mathcal{I}}\{f^{(\alpha)}\}\right)^{**}$, for a given index set $\mathcal{I}$.
-That is, $f$ is the tightest possible trade-off function that satisfies all $f^{(\alpha)}$-DP.
-Further, suppose further that for each $\alpha$, we can find a sequence of computable PLLRs corresponding to $f^{(\alpha)}$, which allows us to obtain a collection of $(\epsilon, \delta^{(\alpha)}(\epsilon))$-DP guarantees.
+This general form makes the direct computation of the PLLRs through composite hypotheses infeasible, as it is hard to write $f$ as a trade-off function for some explicit pair of hypotheses $H_0$ and $H_1.$ Therefore, instead of using one single sequence of PLLRs directly corresponding to $f$, we shall use a family of sequences of PLLRs.
+In general, suppose we have a mechanism characterized by some $f$-DP guarantee, where $f = \left(\inf_{\alpha\in \mathcal{I}}\{f^{(\alpha)}\}\right)^{**}$, for index set $\mathcal{I}$.
+That is, $f$ is the tightest possible trade-off function satisfying all the $f^{(\alpha)}$-DP.
+Suppose further that for each $\alpha$, we can find a sequence of computable PLLRs corresponding to $f^{(\alpha)}$, which allows us to obtain a collection of $(\epsilon, \delta^{(\alpha)}(\epsilon))$-DP guarantees.